-PROPOSAL 1 - ELECTION OF DIRECTORS
+PROPOSAL 1 - ELECTION OF CLASS II DIRECTORS

-At the Meeting, shareholders are being asked to consider the election of three of the current directors of the Company, Edward J. Estrada, Peter I. Finlay and Earl V. Hedin.
+At the Meeting, shareholders are being asked to consider the election of three of the current directors of the Company, Robert A. Breakstone, Catherine K. Choi and Aron I. Schwartz.
 Pursuant to the Company's charter and Bylaws, the Board may modify the number of directors on the Board, provided that the number of directors will not be fewer than one, the minimum number required by the Maryland General Corporation Law (the "MGCL"), or greater than twelve.
 Pursuant to the Company's charter, the Company's directors are divided into three classes.
 Each class of directors will hold office for a three-year term.
-However, the initial members of the three classes had initial terms of one, two and three years, respectively.
 At each annual meeting of shareholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of shareholders held in the third year following the year of their election.
 Each director will hold office for the term to which he or she is elected and serve until his or her successor is duly elected and qualified.
 The Board is currently comprised of eight directors as set forth below, six of whom are independent:

-Director Nominees - Class I (Independent) (Serve Until the Annual Meeting of Shareholders in 2022) Class II (Independent) (Serve Until the Annual Meeting of Shareholders in 2023) Class III (Interested) (Serve Until the Annual Meeting of Shareholders in 2024) Edward J. Estrada Robert A. Breakstone Mark Gatto Peter I. Finlay Catherine K. Choi Michael A. Reisner Earl V. Hedin Aron I. Schwartz
+Class I - Independent (Serve Until the Annual Meeting of Shareholders in 2025) Director Nominees - Class II (Independent) (Serve Until the Annual Meeting of Shareholders in 2023) Class III - Interested (Serve Until the Annual Meeting of Shareholders in 2024) Edward J. Estrada Robert A. Breakstone Mark Gatto Peter I. Finlay Catherine K. Choi Michael A. Reisner Earl V. Hedin Aron I. Schwartz

 Messrs.
-Estrada, Finlay and Hedin have been nominated for election by the Board to each serve a three-year term expiring at the 2025 annual meeting of shareholders and until their successors are duly elected and qualified.
+Breakstone and Schwartz and Ms. Choi have been nominated for election by the Board to each serve a three-year term expiring at the 2026 annual meeting of shareholders and until their successors are duly elected and qualified.
 The directors have agreed to serve as directors if elected and have consented to be named as nominees.
 No person being nominated as a director is being proposed for election pursuant to any agreement or understanding between any such person and the Company.